-Vote AGAINST the reelection of ALL directors (in case of bundled elections, individual elections, shareholder nominees or employee and labour representatives), and the discharge if applicable, if the company is in a carbon intensive sector (Energy, Utilities, Industrials, Materials, and Autos) and the management of its greenhouse gas emissions, and of risks and opportunities related to the low-carbon transition, score is lower than 3 as measured through the management quality score and carbon preparedness assessed by the Transition Pathway Initiative (TPI).6 For the same companies, we will also vote AGAINST the reelection of ALL directors when the company has not shown sufficient progress in developing and implementing a Paris-aligned decarbonization strategy in previous years.
+Vote AGAINST the reelection of ALL directors (in case of bundled elections, individual elections, shareholder nominees or employee and labour representatives), and the discharge if applicable, if the company is considered very carbon intensive (for example companies is sectors such as Real Estate, Energy, Utilities, Industrials, Materials, and Autos) and scores lower than 3 as measured through the climate management quality score by the Transition Pathway Initiative (TPI).
+We will continue voting AGAINST the reelection of directors of these companies if these companies do not show sufficient progress in developing and implementing a Paris-aligned decarbonisation strategy.
 We elaborate further on our climate-related voting guidelines in section 9.